Border Residents Remain Skeptical About The Need For An Expanded Wall

 "A lot of money is spent on the wall," Marshall said in Spanish.
 "There's other things, like schools and hospitals, that benefit us more."

-Marshall also wishes she had access to more affordable healthcare.
-She said she can't afford to cover her 21-year-old son, who suffers from severe depression, under her employer's medical plan.
+Marshall also wishes she had access to more affordable health care.
+She said she can't afford to cover her 21-year-old son, who has severe depression, under her employer's medical plan.

-A congressional delegation visiting the border this week characterized the situation here not as a security crisis, but a humanitarian crisis.
+A congressional delegation visiting the border this week characterized the situation here not as a security crisis, but as a humanitarian crisis.
 The latest arrivals are mostly Central American families fleeing violence and poverty.

 "We confuse border security and immigration as one and the same," said retired Border Patrol agent Victor Manjarrez.
 "And they're not."

 Manjarrez is now the associate director of the Center for Law and Human Behavior at the University of Texas at El Paso.
 He worked at Border Patrol's national headquarters in the early 2000s, when the border was more porous and the agency asked President George W. Bush to double its manpower and build 700 miles of fencing.
-Back then, apprehensions at the southern border topped a million people per year, among the highest ever recorded.
+Back then, apprehensions at the Southern border topped a million people per year, among the highest ever recorded.

-"The problem we face since then and we continue to face it today, is no one defines what success looks like," Manjarrez said.
-Today apprehensions are at a twenty-year low, the state department reports there is no credible evidence of terrorists moving across the southern border, and the more harmful narcotics, like methamphetamines, are smuggled mostly in vehicles through the official ports of entry.
+"The problem we face since then, and we continue to face it today, is no one defines what success looks like," Manjarrez said.
+Today, apprehensions are at a 20-year low, the State Department reports there is no credible evidence of terrorists moving across the Southern border, and the more harmful narcotics, like methamphetamines, are smuggled mostly in vehicles through the official ports of entry.

 For Manjarrez, expecting a fully sealed border is as unrealistic as expecting a city to eliminate all crime.
 Building a wall, he said, is not a blanket solution.

 "There has to be a right mix, and it's really three things," he said.
-"It's a mix of that infrastructure, personnel, and technology."
+"It's a mix of that infrastructure, personnel and technology."

-This week, all nine House representatives who serve the southern border, including one Republican, told CBS news that they oppose funding President Trump's border wall.
+This week, all nine House representatives who serve the Southern border, including one Republican, told CBS News that they oppose funding President Trump's border wall.